solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 ### Rust Basics

-Before diving into building our "Hello, world!" program, let’s review some Rust basics.
+Before diving into building our "Hello, world!" program, let's review some Rust basics.
 For a deeper dive into Rust, check out the [Rust Language Book](https://doc.rust-lang.org/book/ch00-00-introduction.html).